AndrosovAS/intvalpy/README.md

 # Interval library in Python

-The Python module implements an algebraically closed system for working with intervals, solving interval systems of both linear and nonlinear equations, and visualizing solution sets for interval systems of equations.
+The Python module implements an algebraically closed interval arithmetic for interval computations, solving interval systems of both linear and nonlinear equations, and visualizing solution sets for interval systems of equations.

 For details, see the complete documentation on [API](https://intvalpy.readthedocs.io/ru/latest/index.html).